chriskrycho/v5.chriskrycho.com/site/essays/Feeds are Not Fit for Gardening.md

 qualifiers:
   audience: >
     Tinkerers, spec-writers, protocol-builders, gardeners: people willing to walk down [new avenues](https://www.robinsloan.com/lab/new-avenues/) in 2023—people, that is, who are up for revisiting some of the assumptions which have governed the web for the past few decades.
+  context: >
+    Reading Maggie Appleton’s essay [A Brief History & Ethos of the Digital Garden](https://maggieappleton.com/garden-history) and Mike Caufield’s talk–essay [The Garden and the Stream: A Technopastoral](https://hapgood.us/2015/10/17/the-garden-and-the-stream-a-technopastoral/).
 draft: true
 ---

+==TODO: write an introduction!==

-Reading Maggie Appleton’s essay [A Brief History & Ethos of the Digital Garden][garden] and Mike Caufield’s talk–essay [The Garden and the Stream: A Technopastoral][and-stream] brought back to the top of my mind a thought I’ve had bouncing around for a while, most of all since starting to think about [Obsidian Publish][op] and similar:
+A thought I’ve had bouncing around for a while, most of all since starting to think about [Obsidian Publish][op] and similar:

 <div class=callout>